qsays/lollipop/README.md

 # Lollipop

-## A delicious way to unit test emails
+## Fake email provider designed to automate transaction email unit tests.

 ![Cover](public/cover.png)

-Few developers have time to write independent unit tests.
+Few developers have time to write unit tests, so many don’t.

-Imagine a signup route that sends an email confirmation link.
+Imagine a signup route that sends an email confirmation link that includes an access token and another route that checks if the right access token is provided.

-Wouldn’t it be amazing if we, developers, could programmatically fetch a confirmation access token from that email and synchronously test an email confirmation route?
+Wouldn’t it be amazing if unit tests could programmatically use the access token found in that email and provide it to other unit tests synchronously?

+We coudn’t find anything of the sort so we developped Lollipop!

 ## Features